gabbo89/EEA2024-2025/docs/3a2_ONT_cleaning_and_alignment.md

 {: .highlight-title}
 > Question
 >
-> Check the file obtained, have you spotted any difference ?
+> Check the file obtained, have you spotted any difference?
 >